There aren’t vegan foods high in carnitine. However, vegans don’t need carnitine supplements, as the body synthesizes high amounts.

 What does carnitine do to the body?

 Carnitine plays a critical role in energy production.
 It burns body fat for energy.
-Hence, it’s believed to help obese people lose weight and improve sport performance.
+Hence, it’s believed to help obese people lose weight and maintain lean body mass.
 Carnitine is concentrated in the muscle tissue and the heart.

 Actually, only foods from animal sources contain high amounts of carnitine.
 Meet, and dairy are the best sources.
 Adults who follow mixed diets can get about 60–180 mg of carnitine a day.